Tree-related plans for this autumn

 A range of new trees will be introduced.
 Some have been donated – Bay, Bosnian Pine, Hupeh Crab Apple.
 The rest will be bought, either bare-rooted or pot-grown.
 The palette will be relatively narrow in order to avoid a ‘bitty’ effect.
 The main elements will be:

 • Variegated holly by the boundary fence.
 Perhaps eight.
 This will offer a bright show with security benefits.

 • Maple in different varieties, especially field maple, a robust medium-sized native.

 • Crab apple, in one or two varieties, to provide some colour in spring and autumn.

 The planting will begin in September and will continue until late-November for bare-rooted trees.
-At the same time a large number of daffodils (variety ‘Thalia’) and bluebells will be planted.
+At the same time a large number of daffodils (variety ‘Thalia’), species tulips and bluebells are being planted.

 The result should be something which looks good, provides a good screen and is not difficult to maintain.
 The wheelie bins, now resident in this area, may need some screening.

 The medium term